-Now in its 10th year, MINIARE was launched in 2012 by the Pro-Vice-Chancellor for Research as a cross-disciplinary project using advanced methods in the physical sciences, the arts, humanities and social sciences.
+Now in its 11th year, MINIARE was launched in 2012 by the Pro-Vice-Chancellor for Research as a cross-disciplinary project using advanced methods in the physical sciences, the arts, humanities and social sciences.
 It employs non-invasive analytical methods to identify the painting materials and techniques in manuscripts, and incorporates these discoveries into textual, art-historical and provenance research.
 Combining Cambridge’s rich collections and world-class expertise, MINIARE brings studies of the artistic, cultural, political, social and economic environments in which the manuscripts were created together with cutting-edge scientific protocols and digital technology.
+Our achievements have recently been recognised by a Europa Nostra Award: 2023 Winners of Europe’s top heritage awards announced by the European Commission and Europa Nostra.

 Technical analysis, well established as a scholarly tool in other artistic media, is a more recent development in manuscript studies.
 Until recently, the few analytical results available have been published mostly in scientific journals, and have rarely been integrated with a consideration of the manuscripts’ cultural significance.
 MINIARE is the first synergy of scientific, stylistic, textual and historical analyses, systematically examining statistically significant groups of material rather than isolated examples.
 We are identifying new pigments, correcting misconceptions about artists’ methods of work, transforming knowledge about medieval painting, and revealing the transfer of materials and expertise across manuscripts, panel paintings, stained glass and textiles.
 MINIARE has a research network of colleagues from three of Cambridge’s Schools, from UK and overseas universities, and from industry.